 Suspension is defined as the temporary removal of a student for disciplinary reasons.
-Students may be excluded by the Dean/Dean of Students for serious reasons for a period of time not to exceed ten (10) days.
+Students may be excluded by the principal/assistant principal for serious reasons for a period of time not to exceed ten (10) days.
 Suspension may be in-school or out-of-school suspension.
-The Principal/Dean of Students will notify the student and the student's parent(s)/guardians(s) of the reason for the suspension, type of suspension, the time of the suspension, and the requirements for reinstatement.
+The principal/assistant principal will notify the student and the student's parent(s)/guardians(s) of the reason for the suspension, type of suspension, the time of the suspension, and the requirements for reinstatement.
 If suspension is assigned, the following rules apply:

 - 1. Homework missed in class will be completed the evening of the suspension and must be turned in the following day. - 2.
 At times, students will be removed from class for the remainder of the day.
-This will be classified as in-school suspension.
-Students will be counted as absent for the time they remain in suspension. - 3.
-In-house suspension requires additional staff and the family will be charged \$100 for the substitute.
-The student must bring lunch.
+This will be classified as in-school suspension. - 3.
+In-house suspension-the student must bring a sack lunch.
 Suspension begins at 8:00 through 3:15. - 4.
 Three (3) suspensions (in-house or out-of-house) during an academic year may result in a student losing the privilege of attending Shiloh.